-Exercise 2: Deriving and Checking Verification Conditions
+Assignment 2: Deriving and Checking Verification Conditions

-As in Exercise 1, we consider the following problem: given an array a of N > 0 non-negative integers, find the maximum m of a.
-We claim that this specification is implemented by the following program (fragment):
+We consider the following problem: given an array a of integers and a positive integer n, find the maximum m of the first n elements of a (which are assumed to be non-negative).
+We claim that this specification is implemented by the following program fragment:

 '''

 m := 0; i := 0;

-while i < N do
+while i < n do

 {

 if a[i] > m then m := a[i];

 i := i+1;

 }

 '''

-The goal of this exercise is to verify this claim by deriving and checking the verification conditions whose validity implies the total correctness of this code with respect to the given specification.
+The goal of this assignment is to verify this claim by deriving and checking the verification conditions whose validity implies the total correctness of this code with respect to the given specification.

-1. Take file maximum.txt which embeds above code in a procedure maximumElement and equip this procedure with suitable preconditions (requires) and postconditions (ensures) that formalize above specification (see Exercise 1).
-Check (for moderately large values N > 0 and $M \ge 0$ ) that the procedure satisfies the specification.
+1. Take file maximum.txt which embeds above code in a procedure maximumElement and equip this procedure with suitable preconditions (requires) and postconditions (ensures) that formalize above specification.
+Check (for moderately large $N \ge 3$ and $M \ge 2$) that the procedure satisfies the specification.